LouisMazel/maz-ui/packages/docs/docs/components/maz-stepper.md

         Sign-In
     </template>
     <template #subtitle-1>
-      You should be sign-in to continue
+      You should be signed in to continue
     </template>
     <template #title-info-1>
       Required